 you’ve never heard of James Robert Baker and Fuel-Injected

+Dreams.
+Cool fades.
+It takes work to unearth.
 So let’s dig.
 Out comes the shortest, baddest, ass-kicking crime fighter

 that ever stalked the hard-boiled streets.
 George Chesbro's creation Mongo the